Sulfur Price | Current and Historical

 - Hydrogen sulfide (Cope process and Claus process)

+Sulfur Uses.
 The uses and applications of Sulfur may vary according to its specification.
-The main forms of Sulfur are technical (lumps, roll, flour); rubber maker’s; National Formulary (NF, sublimed); crude; refined; precipitated (milk of sulfur); high purity (less than 10 ppm of impurities); and in prilled form.
+The main forms of Sulfur are solid (min. purity of 99.7%, granular, crushed lump or prills) and molten (min. purity of 99.9%).